mjsmith11/planroom-mailer/README.md

 - Handler - main
 - No X-Ray
 - No VPC
-- Defaults for concurency, asynchronous invocation, filesystems and database proxies
+- Defaults for concurency, filesystems and database proxies
+- Turn off retries in asynchronous invokation